 Just a few steps from the north of the park, you should take a moment to admire the Kretzulescu Palace.
 The Kretzulescu Palace is not open to the public, but you have to see this beautiful piece of Romanian architecture.

 Spend your afternoon walking through one of Bucharest’s most picturesque neighborhoods, Cotroceni.
 The impressive architecture in Cotroceni consists of mansions, a gorgeous cathedral, and the Cotroceni Palace.
 The palace is the official residence of the Romanian president.
-But it also houses a museum where you can see the stunning rooms of the Romanian royal family and thousands of objects of Romanian art.
+But it also houses a museum where you can see the Romanian royal family’s stunning rooms and thousands of Romanian art objects.

 Cotroceni also houses the beautiful Botanical Gardens.
 As you will surely see during your two days in Bucharest, the city is very green with lots of parks and plenty of opportunities to relax.
 For this reason, Bucharest is wonderful to visit on warm and sunny days.
 But the Botanical Gardens still display unusual plants in the colder season as well.

 After all that exploring during your two days in Bucharest, it’s time to relax.
 Pack your bathing suit and get a taxi to Therme București, the largest thermal bath complex in Europe.
 No matter whether you visit Bucharest in the summer or winter, temperatures in the spa will be around 29/30°C with water temperatures of 33°C. In other words, it’s the ideal place to relax!

 But Therme București also houses Romania’s most extensive botanical garden with hundreds of thousands of plants.
 The exotic plants make you feel like you are in a tropical paradise.
 And whether you prefer to relax in one of the six saunas or four wet saunas or have fun on the 16 water slides, you’re sure to have an astounding time at this spa outside of Bucharest.

 Are You Now Ready For Two Days in Bucharest?

 Bucharest may not be the most popular tourist destination in Europe.
-But that doesn’t mean that there isn’t enough to see and do for two days in Bucharest.
+But that doesn’t mean there isn’t enough to see and do for two days in Bucharest.